danyaberezun/argument-label-enforced-named-thesis/EnforcedNamedForm/main.md

 This does look like a significant portion of the codebase, and may serve as an argument to introduce the Enforced Named Arguments Form.

+#### Non-trivial or confusing order of arguments

+If, for some reason, a function has unexpected order of arguments, that can lead to confusion and further bugs, especially if some of those parameters have the same type, it might be useful to mark those arguments or the whole function as requiring named argument form.

 ### Possible drawbacks

+Another counterpoint: IDEs (IntelliJ IDEA) already highlight argument’s names, so why would we need it?

+- Not everyone has this IDE,  for example, when you are reviewing a pull request in GitHub.
+Or Android Studio.

 ## Solutions